HLammers/cybo-drummer/README.md

 Press the YES button to confirm the changes or the NO button to cancel renaming.<br clear="right"/>
 ## Example Presets
 Since Cybo-Drummer doesn’t make any sound on its own, but merely routes signals from one device to another, it isn’t possible to make meaningfull factory presets.
 The presets shared in the [example presets folder](example%20presets/) are based on my personal set-up, but can be usefull as examples.
 Currently they reflect a baseline for equipment I own, but that will probably evolve over time.

+> [!TIP]
+> To upload the example presets to Cybo-Drummer, follow the same instructions as given for restoring a back-up when [uploading firmware](#uploading-firmware):
+> * If you haven’t before: Install [Python](https://www.python.org/downloads/) – follow the instructions provided [here](https://docs.python.org/3/using/windows.html#windows-full) and **make sure to select ‘Add Python 3.x to PATH’**
+> * If you haven’t before: Download the source code of [MicroPython release v1.24.0](https://github.com/micropython/micropython/releases). (typically the zip version) and unzip it somewhere on your PC
+> * In File Explorer go to the micropython-1.24.0\tools\mpremote folder (in the location where you unzipped MicroPython)
+> * Right click somewhere in the folder (not on a file) and from the context menu select ‘Open in Terminal’
+> * If you do it for the first time: type the following to install required Python modules:
+>   ```
+>   pip install pyserial
+>   pip instal importlib_metadata
+>   ```
+> * Copy the data_files filder from the [example presets folder](example%20presets/) to the micropython-1.24.0\tools\mpremote folder
+> * On your PC type `py mpremote.py fs cp -r data_files/ :` **without pressing ENTER** (so not executing it yet)
+> * While you keep Cybo-Drummer’s TRIGGER button pressed:
+>   * Press RESET button on Cybo-Drummer
+>   * Press ENTER on your PC to start downloading (backing up) or uploading (restoring)

 Below I share some details on the different devices in the example presets, including what I learned so far about setting them up for Cybo-Drummer.
 ### Input Device: 2Box